Tahanima/sqa-set-resources/README.md

-# SQA/SET Interview Preparation
+# SQA/SET Resources
-A curated list of resources for SQA/SET job interview.
+A curated list of resources for SQA/SET role.

 ## Contents
 * [Blogs](#blogs)